mdn/content/files/en-us/web/api/window/rejectionhandled_event/index.md

 The **`rejectionhandled`** event is sent to the script's global scope (usually {{domxref("window")}} but also {{domxref("Worker")}}) whenever a JavaScript {{jsxref("Promise")}} is rejected but after the promise rejection has been handled.

+The `rejectionhandled` event doesn't fire on every handled rejection — instead, it only fires on rejections that caused [unhandledrejection](/en-US/docs/Web/API/Window/unhandledrejection_event) events but then did subsequently get a handler attached.

-This can be used in debugging and for general application resiliency, in tandem with the {{domxref("Window.unhandledrejection_event", "unhandledrejection")}} event, which is sent when a promise is rejected but there is no handler for the rejection.
+The `rejectionhandled` event can be used in debugging and for general application resiliency, in tandem with the {{domxref("Window.unhandledrejection_event", "unhandledrejection")}} event, which is sent when a promise is rejected but there is no handler for the rejection.

 ## Syntax